Asteski/WinMac/README.md

 EasyLauncher batch script allows the installer to be run as a GUI or in a terminal to make the installation and configuration process simple and straightforward.

+Here are the ways you can run different deployment mods:

+- EasyLauncher.bat runs installation GUI by default
+- EasyLayncher.bat -nogui or -n runs installer fully in terminal
+- EasyLayncher.bat -uninstall or -u runs uninstallation GUI
+- EasyLayncher.bat -uninstallnogui or -un runs uninstaller fully in terminal

+> [!CAUTION]
+> You must run batch file in Admin session to ensure reliable installation/unintallation process!

 You can choose between full or custom installation, if you only want to install specific WinMac components.

 WinMac is supported by Windows 11, on both x64 and ARM based platforms.